sonu-daryani/job_summary_generator/README.md

 ### Prerequisites

 - Python 3.8 or higher
+- For Llama 2 (local): 8GB+ RAM recommended, GPU optional but recommended
-- A free Hugging Face account and API key
+- For Hugging Face API: A free Hugging Face account and API key

 ### Installation